Pronunciation of 'Atherosclerosis'

 English (United States)

-A medical condition characterized by the hardening and narrowing of arteries due to plaque buildup.
+A medical condition characterized by the hardening and narrowing of the arteries due to plaque buildup.